servicesorganization/www/support.md

 <div class="jumbotron">
     <div class="container text-center">
         <h9>Code repositories</h9>
-        <p>You can clone the latest services repositories here.
+        <p>You can find the latest services repositories here.
 Please note that you will need a valid Github account with the appropriate rights.</p>
         <br>
     </div>
     <div class="container text-left">